priyakamal73/cucumber-framework/README.md

 # Selenium Java - Cucumber Framework

 ## Overview
 This is a BDD automation framework using **Selenium - TestNG based Cucumber** for testing **Web, Mobile, and API applications**.
-It integrates **Appium for mobile automation** and **RestAssured for API automation** to provide a unified testing solution with **Extent Report**.
+It integrates **Appium for mobile automation** and **RestAssured for API automation** to provide a unified testing solution with **Allure Report**.
 Currently the site used for webapp and API testing is `Expand Testing - Practice Testing Site` and the app for mobile app testing is `ApiDemos-debug.apk`

 ## Features
 - Supports **Web, Mobile, and API** automation